brickpop/redsys-pos/README.md

-Sabadell POS
+RedSys POS
 ---

-Node JS library to ease the communication between an e-commerce and Banc Sabadell
+NodeJS library to ease the communication with RedSys point of sales

 ## Installation

 Install the NPM package:
 ```
-npm install sabadell-pos
+npm install redsys-pos
 ```

 ## Usage